mil1988/mygithubproject/README.md

 # mygithubproject
-This is our sample code for our github project at Learn Computer Today please clone this repository to your repo and edit the html file
+- This is our sample code for our github project at Learn Computer Today
+- Please clone this repository to your repo and edit the html file